AbdelrahmanElsherif/NeuralNetwork-Based-Generic-Compression/README.md

 - TIFF

 ## Audio Dataset:
 - Beatport EDM Key Dataset https://zenodo.org/record/1101082#.XqyLuqgzZPZ
+> Note: A protion of 2.49 GB Wav files (125 song) of the dataset is used is training